Roman Empire

 Due to the Empire's extent and endurance, its institutions and culture had a lasting influence on the development of language, religion, art, architecture, literature, philosophy, law, and forms of government across its territories.
-Latin evolved into the Romance languages while Medieval Greek became the language of the East.
-The Empire's adoption of Christianity resulted in the formation of medieval Christendom.
-Roman and Greek art had a profound impact on the Italian Renaissance.
-Rome's architectural tradition served as the basis for Romanesque, Renaissance, and Neoclassical architecture, influencing Islamic architecture.
 The rediscovery of classical science and technology (which formed the basis for Islamic science) in medieval Europe contributed to the Scientific Renaissance and Scientific Revolution.
-Many modern legal systems, such as the Napoleonic Code, descend from Roman law.
 Rome's republican institutions have influenced the Italian city-state republics of the medieval period, the early United States, and modern democratic republics.